maguzzz/Notice/README.md

 # Notice

-A Website where you can note your wildest ideas | login on diffrent devices
+A Website where you can write down your wildest ideas | login on diffrent devices

 Design Ideas